sriram570/Stony-CCS/README.md

 2) We have included Christopher Lee's POA library in this repository to do the actual Partial-Order Alignment.
 It is included in the 'external' directory (Link - https://sourceforge.net/projects/poamsa/)

+3) blasr and pacbio's ccs tools are from PacbioSciences' GitHub repository

 External dependencies:
 =====================
 1) samtools - http://www.htslib.org/doc/samtools-1.1.html

 2) pysam python module - https://github.com/pysam-developers/pysam